uvjar/EE4C16-self-driving-lab/README.md

     [miniconda](https://conda.io/miniconda.html) to use the
     environment setting.

-	If you have a modern GPU, you can try:
+	If you have a modern GPU, you can even try:

 	```python
     # Use TensorFlow with GPU (on your own computer)